 Earlier leaks of cases and other parts indicated a bigger camera module is coming to the iPhone 7 series.

-- Flipkart Apple sale: Top discounts on iPhone X, iPhone 8, iPhone 7 and more
+- Flipkart Apple Week: Top discounts, deals on iPhone X, iPhone 7, Apple AirPods and more

 Apple is also getting rid of the 3.5mm headphone jack that will allow the phone to be thinner than the current generation phone.
 This is something that has been reported for quite a while now, and it will be interesting to see how Apple implements this.